-4.8.
-Scenario CRYO-1: loss of cryogens
+4.8 Scenario CRYO-1

-The quantities and types of cryogens are not yet quantified; this scenario will give a qualitative analysis about the potential effects of loss of cryogens in the fuel cycle systems.
+The quantifies and types of cryogens are not yet quantified; this scenario will give a qualitative analysis about the potential loss of cryogens in the fuel cycle systems.
 The possibility of having a dedicated cryogenic plant at DEMO is considered; if many cryogens are used, a separate plant will minimise risks and result in cost savings.